jundalisay/spblist/content/en/faqs/spiritual.md

 {{< l a="Spiritual-Superphysics" >}}
 We focus on using such "Laws" to discover more of the Supreme.
-Perhaps if you get closer to the Supreme, you might get a  prince charming if that is really destined for you by your dharma.
+Perhaps if you get closer to the Supreme, you might get a  prince charming if that is really destined for you by your *dharma*.
 But most often, such ideas are impositions by the Negative Ego and not from the Supreme.
 {{< /l >}}